milodigwe/Cyber_MI/SecurityX.md

     - This involves using technologies like firewalls, instrusion detection and prevention systems (IDS/IPS) and network segmentation

 # Continuous Authorization and Context-based Reauthentication
+- Dynamic context valuation involes continuously assesing the context in which access requests are made

+# API Ingdbfzgion and Validation
+- Includes:
+    - Authentication
+    - Authorization
+    - Input Validation
+    - Rate Limiting : to control the number of API requests made within a specific time frame.
+Helps prevent abuse and mitigating the risk of DoS attacks
+    - Logging and Monitoring

+* Zero Trust Asset Attestation
+- Asset Attestation involves key practices to ensure that all assets, including devices, applications and data are verified and trusted before they are granted accesss to the network.
+    - Verify integrity and secure posture before they are allowed to interact with the network.

+# Lesson 12: Engineering and Troubleshooting IAM
+- Service Access Control - ensuring that servies interacting with other services or users have the appropriate access rights

+# Authentication or Authorization